patrick-doyle/nanameue-coding-test/README.md

  ![Application Diagram](./docs/images/Repos.png)

+ ## Storage Library

+ In the project is a storage library I wrote for my projects.
+Its unused here but I have left it in the storage package.

- ### Testing
+ ## Testing
  The app has unit and instrumentation tests.

  Due to time constraints I was unable to add test for every class but I added a selection of tests including

-- Junit5 tests for business logic
+- Junit5 tests
+- ParameterizedTests to cover a range of checks with one test
-- Compose view tests using robots
+- Compose view tests in MVVM and VCUC architectures